magmukendi/my100daysOfCode.v.2/README.md

  for _ in range(3)
  ]
  ```
  I also worked on the intermediate algorithm from freeCodeCamp.
-I worked on a DNA pairing program.
+I worked on a **DNA pairing, missing letters** program.

 **Thoughts**:
 **Link to work**: